wxjiao/Data-Rejuvenation/README.md

      fairseq/results/wmt14_en_de_base_active/inactive/decoding.txt
      ```

-\**Note**: A strong identification NMT models can take over the job of the rejuvenation NMT model, thus reducing the effort for training a new model.
+🌟NOTE:star2:: A strong identification NMT models can take over the job of the rejuvenation NMT model, thus reducing the effort for training a new model.
 For example, the large-batch configured Transformer-Big and Dynamic-Conv models.

 ### Final NMT Model
 1. Train a final NMT model from scratch.